Reach-Learning-Path/Simple-Todo-App/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to improve this project, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments
-- Inspired by the simplicity of task management tools.
-- Thanks to the open-source community for providing amazing tools and libraries.